nickmi/arduino-gps-tracker/README.md

 ```
 Due to limited SRAM 2KB you will have to make sure that less than 75% is used, otherwise you WILL face unpredictable behaviour.
 Solution:
-Use EPROM for const variables
+--Use EPROM for const variables
-Use Arduino board with bigger SRAM
+--Use Arduino board with bigger SRAM
 ```
 SIM808 datasheet